Rockaway Valley Railroad: Planning and construction

 A map of the Rockaway Valley Railroad.
 Note that the railroad bridged several large railroads.

 Looking west at Whitehouse station toward RVRR station on right across from still standing CNJ (now New Jersey Transit) station at near left, 1915.
 The sign on the RVRR station reads "New Jersey and Penna RR," the name the RVRR carried for most of the last half of its existence.

 The RVRR was built in stages, from south to north, as funding became available.
-By February, 1888, Melick had obtained sufficient money, $60,000 from sales of stock, to begin building the southernmost 4 miles from White House to New Germantown (Oldwick, New Jersey).
+By February, 1888, Melick had obtained sufficient money, $60,000 from sales of stock, to begin building the southernmost 4 mi from White House to New Germantown (Oldwick, New Jersey).
 This was based on Melick's original $15,000 per mile estimate.
 Much of this funding came from local peach growers who stood to gain from a rail connection to transport their perishable crop to market.
 The initial grading began on May 17, 1888.
 All work was performed using picks, shovels and wheel barrows.
 A steam locomotive, an old 4-4-0, was christened as the P.W.
 Melick (John E.V.
 Melick's father), and was put to work constructing the line, hauling railroad ties and railroad track.
 Although the line to Watnong would not be fully completed until August 1892, revenue started flowing into the railroad's coffers in 1888, as gross income for that year amounted to a modest $992.46.